 Section 1 Section 26-48a of the Connecticut General Statutes authorizes regulations that establish standards for the management of salmon, trout and turkey, including provisions for the issuance of permits, stamps and tags.
 Permits, stamps or tags currently exist only for wild turkey (\$19.00) with maximum fees for any trout or salmon stamp set at \$10.00 for trout and \$28.00 for salmon.
-This proposed new section (RCSA section 26-48a-4) would establish a single stamp for trout and salmon with a \$5.00 fee.
+This proposed new section (RCSA section 26-48a-4) would establish a trout stamp with a \$5.00 fee and a broodstock Atlantic salmon stamp with a \$10.00 fee.
+When purchased together, the fee for a "combination" trout and salmon stamp would be \$12.00.

-All anglers 16 years of age and older fishing for any species in Trout Management Areas, Wild Trout Management Areas and Trout Parks established in section 26-112-46 of the Regulations of Connecticut State Agencies; waters, all anglers 16 years of age and older fishing for any species in affected portions (the designated "Broodstock Areas") of the Shetucket River and Naugatuck River, and any anglers 16 years of age and older wishing to keep trout, kokanee or broodstock Atlantic Salmon (where fishing for Atlantic salmon is allowed) they've caught anywhere throughout the state would be required to purchase a trout and salmon stamp.
+All anglers 16 years of age and older fishing for any species in Trout Management Areas, Wild Trout Management Areas and Trout Parks established in section 26-112-46 of the Regulations of Connecticut State Agencies; and any anglers 16 years of age and older wishing to keep trout they've caught in state waters would be required to purchase a trout stamp.
+All anglers 16 years of age and older fishing for any species in affected portions (the designated "Broodstock Areas") of the Shetucket River and Naugatuck River during the period from September 1 through March 31, and any anglers 16 years of age and older wishing to keep broodstock Atlantic Salmon they've caught anywhere (where fishing for Atlantic salmon is allowed) throughout the state would be required to purchase a salmon stamp.

 This proposal establishes an additional, and much needed, revenue source to support Connecticut's fisheries resources and maintain recreational fisheries programs, including maintaining all three state hatcheries at full production levels.
-Based on 60,000 trout and salmon anglers a \$5.00 trout and salmon stamp would generate \$300,000 in additional revenue for recreational fisheries programs.
-Establishment of a trout and salmon stamp will also provide accurate and timely information on the number of anglers participating in the two fisheries, and facilitate targeted surveys of salmonid anglers concerning their fishing activities and preferences.
+Based on 80,000 to 100,000 trout anglers and 2,000 to 3,000 salmon anglers a \$5.00 trout stamp and \$10.00 salmon stamp would generate \$400,000 to \$500,000 in additional revenue for recreational fisheries programs.
+Establishment of trout and salmon stamps will also provide accurate and timely information on the number of anglers participating in the two fisheries, and facilitate targeted surveys of trout and broodstock Atlantic salmon anglers concerning their fishing activities and preferences.